thegirlharvey/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete has command that deletes a file in a path.
 9-myfirstdirdeletion has command to delete directory in a path.
 10-back has command to chenge to previous working directory.
+11-lists has command to list multiple directory contents at once.
+12-file_type has command to print file type from another directory.